kinanen/Solita-CityBikes/README.md

 Configure Environment Variables: If your C# React app requires any environment variables, ensure they are properly configured.
 Look for any instructions or configuration files (e.g., .env or .env.local) that specify the required variables and their values.
 Adjust them according to your local environment if necessary.

 For the database you will need username and password to insert into appsettings.Development.json and to appsettings.json.
 Username and password stored in this repo are not active.
 You can request credentials from me by mail: otso.kinanen(at)gmail.com

 Start the Development Server: Once the dependencies are installed and environment variables are configured, you can start the development server.
 Use the following command:

     dotnet run

 This command will build and run the C# server, which will also serve the React front-end.
-It should launch the app in your browser, typically at https://localhost:7199/api
+It should launch the app in your browser https://localhost:7199/api

-Any changes you make to the React or C# code will be automatically recompiled and reflected in the browser.

-That's it!
-You have successfully started a C# React app locally.
-Remember to consult any additional instructions or documentation provided with the repository if there are specific setup steps or requirements for that particular project.